smavrakis/Hotel-Booking/README.md

 # Hotel-Booking
 School project - building a JavaEE application.
+We were tasked with creating a real website in a JavaEE environment that included container-based security (we used Glassfish as our container), EJB's and a relational database.
+It also had to adhere to a model-view-controller design and contain at least one RESTful web service.
+We also optionally used JPA for our connections to the database.